SunmeetSunns/sun-ng-wizard/README.md

 ---

-# Jump To Any Step
+# Jump to Any Step

 ```ts
 this.wizard.goToStep(5);